appsmithorg/appsmith-docs/.github/styles/README.md

 > For windows, you could also use the command prompt and curl command to install brew - `curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh`
 * Vale installed on your mac/window.

-> If not already installed, you could install vale using `brew install vale`.
+> If not already installed, you could install vale using `brew install vale` for mac, or `choco install vale` on Windows.
 Once installed, verify the version ` vale -v`.
+You can also check the [Vale installation page](https://vale.sh/docs/vale-cli/installation/) for other options.

 * Install the [vale extension](https://marketplace.visualstudio.com/items?itemName=errata-ai.vale-server) for VS Code Editor.